SEACrowd/seacrowd.github.io/_posts/2025-05-08-seavl-phase2-launch.md

 SEA-VL Phase 2 is split into five main tasks described below.
 You can contribute to any task that aligns with your interest or expertise.

-Read the main contributor guidelines  [here](https://docs.google.com/document/d/1Akyd__e3hJdBvJMey69ykSScQJXVMlD0PJNxJf4D-VI/edit?usp=sharing) for more details about the tasks.
+**Important:** Read the main contributor guidelines  [here](https://docs.google.com/document/d/1Akyd__e3hJdBvJMey69ykSScQJXVMlD0PJNxJf4D-VI/edit?usp=sharing) for more details about the tasks.

 If you have any questions about the process, please join our Discord to ask questions.